netdata/netdata/docs/guides/deploy/ansible.md

 ## Prerequisites

 -   A Netdata Cloud account.
 [Sign in and create one](https://app.netdata.cloud) if you don't have one already.
--   An administation system with [Ansible](https://www.ansible.com/) installed.
+-   An administration system with [Ansible](https://www.ansible.com/) installed.
 -   One or more nodes that your administration system can access via [SSH public keys](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) (preferably password-less).